sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 During the 2023 post-mortem, we realized that some of the interview questions focused too heavily on IT work and did not do justice to IITB’s diverse workforce (e.g. such as AS and EC).
 As such, we felt we may have missed important and relevant factors that could have been used to inform IT strategies.
 To address this, changes will be made to future interview questions.
-In addition, we will be reviewing the relevance and usefulness of some questions (e.g. questions relating functions and team size).
+In addition, we will be reviewing the relevance and usefulness of some questions (e.g. questions relating to functions and team size).

 Senior executives and participants have told us that they found that the results of the 2021 and 2023 IT organization diagnostic studies to be really insightful and we plan to complete the study again in 2025.
 If your team is thinking of doing something similar, don’t hesitate to reach out to us at [EDSC.DGIIT.StrategieTI-ITStrategy.IITB.ESDC@hrsdc-rhdcc.gc.ca](mailto:EDSC.DGIIT.StrategieTI-ITStrategy.IITB.ESDC@hrsdc-rhdcc.gc.ca).